 A few pieces of the local publicity around the event are below.

-While I primarily filmed footage which a colleague later edited, and which remains in the archives, I did edit a handful of short videos for general release and/or to include in media kits.
+While I primarily captured footage for archival as well as documentary use, and a colleague was the primary editor, I did edit a handful of short videos for general release and/or to include in media kits.
 I also designed the covers for several videos.
-Given the size, ongoing expansion, and large TV crews now filming and producing Amma’s work, this older work is difficult to find.
-If still available, it would be found through the organization’s bookstore.
+Given the size, ongoing expansion, and large TV crews now filming and producing Amma’s work, the complete versions of older films are difficult to find.
+If still available, the would be found through the organization’s bookstore.

-I’ve also filmed and edited video for private events, consulting projects, and corporate training departments — the most interesting of which was filming electricians (lineworkers) repairing live electrical distribution lines for a series of training videos!
+I’ve also filmed and edited video for private events, consulting projects, and corporate training departments.
+The most interesting of these projects (for me, at least!) were those where I filmed electrical lineworkers demonstrating how to repair live electrical distribution lines!

 From Kelly Manjula Koza’s archives.
 This is a recent example; I’ve led or participated in many similar projects over the years.

 In 2019, I was approached by a multi-talented colleague who had been doing some part-time consulting outside the realm of her primary profession.
 She wanted to consider the feasibility of expanding the consulting into a successful business that would operate as a B-corporation, balancing purpose with profit to provide critical services to underserved market.